To the Mom, Whose Kid Doesn’t Fit In: Mothering a Square Peg

 Me at fifteen, in the same scenario, would have most likely wet my pants and then proceeded to give up all my morals and any remnant of dignity to have been even slightly noticed by boys.
 I bellowed, “Sophie!
 Why didn’t you talk them???” and she said, “Talk to who?”

-Then there is our sweet six-year-old Sam.
-Sam was born with soft tooth syndrome.
+Our 8-year-old, Sam was born with soft tooth syndrome.
 At the age of two, we had to have his front six teeth capped.
 With his gorgeous caramel complexion, we already worried he would have “issues” about not looking like us.
 So we broke open our piggie banks, i.e., depleted our savings to have white porcelain crowns on his wee little teeth instead of the silver ones.
 The dentist assured us they would last long enough for the baby teeth to fall out.
-They haven’t.
+They did not.

-I wrote a note to his teacher, declaring our familial commitment to dental hygiene.
-And we have explained to Sam what to say if anyone asks about it.
-No one has.
+At the time, I wrote a note to his teacher, declaring our familial commitment to dental hygiene.
+And we explained to Sam what to say if anyone asked about it.
+No one did.
 My anxiety about this reached levels of … neurotic, square peg proportions.
-And I have cried at the mere thought of a hurtful encounter, one that has yet to have happened.
+And I cried at the mere thought of a hurtful encounter, one that never happened.

 And these are hardly sob stories.
 I know, I spent many a lunch alone, wandering for a place to sit in a new school, with no friends.
 And I also know, if you’re reading this because your baby is being left out or simply doesn’t fit in, you could bring me to my knees with “real” hurtful stories.
 But the fact of the matter is, if you or I am worried about our children, it is as real as it gets.